UKCloud/documentation/articles/openstack/ostack-how-install-rhui.md

 ### DNS Failure

-Check the DNS lookup is working, and you have the correct entry for Assured.
+Check the DNS lookup is working and you have the correct entry for Assured.

 ### 443 not accessible

 1. Check your firewall configuration, including local firewalls (iptables) and security groups applied to instances.

 2. Ensure you have the correct destination IP entry.

 ### Incorrect version